-To support our efforts, we continue to invest in our employees through leadership development, our new career paths program, technical training, and incentive compensation structures that seek to align our employees' incentives with our long-term goal to improve cash flows and returns on invested capital.
+To support our efforts, we continue to invest in our employees through leadership development, our career paths program that helps to build long-term development for our employees, technical training for key roles such as drivers and mechanics, and incentive compensation structures that seek to align our employees' incentives with our long-term goal to improve cash flows and returns on invested capital.
+Over the last three years we have grown our workforce by approximately 32%, and we believe that continuing to invest in our team and culture are keys to our continued success.